dbt-labs/docs.getdbt.com/website/blog/2023-05-01-evolving-data-engineer-craft.md

 | dbt | The T in ELT | The reason people finally test their data with SQL |
 | BigQuery | Cloud data warehouse | A lot of my clients used this |

 These are still great skills to learn and maintain even six years after I learned them in 2017.
-Armed with them, I finally saw the magic of the data stack and what problems it could solve.
+Armed with them, I finally saw the magic of the modern data stack and what problems it could solve.
 It took my questionable little pipelines back in 2014 and made them gleam with a new shine (and reliability).
 I felt like what the cool kids call a ********[10x data engineer](https://knowyourmeme.com/memes/10x-engineer)********.

 However, as my skills grew, so did the problems.
 Big Data soon turned into data swamps left and right across the clients I implemented data pipelines for using the above stack.
-And the charm of using these great tools lost their shine.
-Not because they’re bad tools, but because the problem space of managing giant mounds of data required something data tools are still wrestling with today: **scale and control**.
+The charm of using these great tools lost its shine, and my excitement gradually gave way to exhaustion.
+Not because they’re bad tools, but because the problem space of managing giant mounds of data required something data tools are still wrestling with today: scale and control.
 I kept looking for goldilocks projects to save/make money for companies.
 I wanted to build prestige in my career.
-But in practice, I was babysitting data pipelines with fragile promises.
+But in practice, I was babysitting brittle data pipelines.
 To enable dozens of people was mind-numbing, much less hundreds of data analysts to all work elegantly together.

-We saw murmurs of [data mesh](https://en.wikipedia.org/wiki/Data_mesh) pop up in the data zeitgeist, but we haven’t seen it catch mainstream adoption.
-All the while, data tools are seeing an explosion of [newness](https://github.com/pola-rs/polars).
-Venture capital is firing on all cylinders investing in data startups.
 I’m still juggling my messy data pipelines and wondering what’s signal vs. noise in how to evolve my skills.
-I feel like a **.5x data engineer**.
-It’s like taking 1 step forward and 2 steps back.
+I feel like a .5x data engineer.
+It’s like taking 2 steps forward and 1 big step back.
 So my question becomes:

 > Why am I working so hard for data pipelines no one uses and **scale** that hurts more than helps?
 >